-No carried interest was paid by the AIF for the year ended 31 December 2021 (2020: USD nil).
-At year end the value of C units, held by current and previous partners and employees of Hollyport Capital LLP, was USD 25,216,745 (2020: USD 8,930,787) as disclosed in note 9 to these financial statements.
+No carried interest was paid by the AIF for the year ended 31 December 2022 (2021: USD nil).
+As at year end, the value of C units held by current and previous partners and employees of Hollyport Capital LLP, was USD 16,710,551 (2021: USD 25,216,745).

-REPORT OF THE TRUSTEE AND AIFM - continued FOR THE YEAR ENDED 31 DECEMBER 2021
+REPORT OF THE TRUSTEE AND AIFM - continued FOR THE YEAR ENDED 31 DECEMBER 2022

-Responsibilities of the Trustee for the financial statements
+Statement of Trustee's Responsibilities in respect of the financial statements

-The Trust Instrument and prospectus requires the Trustee to prepare the financial statements.
-The Trustee has elected to prepare the financial statements in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.

-In preparing these financial statements the Trustee is required to:
+The Trustee is responsible for preparing the financial statements in accordance with the Trust Instrument and prospectus.
+Under the Trust Instrument and prospectus, the Trustee has elected to prepare the financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The financial statements are required by law to be prepared in accordance with the Trust Instrument and prospectus.